Instructions for Form 1065-X – Amended Return or Administrative Adjustment Request

 Frequently Asked Questions

-Do I need to apportion partial-year residency?
+Do I need to model pre-tax health premiums?

 Important Notes